 Although preventing transplant shock is difficult, a few things to reduce it can include:

-• Avoiding transplanting at a time that the plant is most vulnerable, such as before they begin to bloom or during extreme of weather.
-Transplant on a cloudy day or in the evening/early morning so that the roots aren’t exposed to those harsher conditions.
+• Avoid transplanting at a time that the plant is most vulnerable, such as before they begin to bloom or during extreme of weather.
+Transplant on a cloudy day or in the evening/early morning so the roots aren’t exposed to those harsher conditions.

-• Water plant well before removing plant from its original position.
+• Water plant well before removing the plant from its original position.

 • Try to dig out and keep together as much of the root ball as possible.
 Keep soil moist while in transit.

-• Reduce the time between planting out so that less of the smaller roots have time to dry out and die off.
+• Reduce the time between planting out so that fewer of the smaller roots have time to dry out and die off.

 • Avoid breaking off some of those smaller roots.